What is counselling?

 Psychoanalysis

 One of the oldest therapies used in psychology; it was Freud who founded the psychoanalytic technique.
 The therapy takes a different approach to behavioural and cognitive therapies as it perceives our thoughts to be out of our conscious control.
-Instead, psychoanalysis believes any psychological issues stem from childhood and need to be addressed in order to be resolved.
+Instead, psychoanalysis believes any psychological issues stem from childhood and need to be addressed to be resolved.

 Learn more about the history of counselling.

-What to expect from a counselling/therapy session
+What to expect from a counselling session

-If you have decided to try counselling/therapy, you might be feeling anxious about your first session.
+If you have decided to try counselling, you might be feeling anxious about your first session.
 Deciding to get help and address the issues you are facing is an important first step and should be commended.
 Knowing what to expect from a session should help you feel more prepared and less nervous about your first appointment.

 In your first session, your therapist will likely ask you some questions to gain an understanding of what's worrying you and the way your thought processes work.
 All of the information obtained here will be used to help you in future sessions.

-Some questions your counsellor/therapist may ask include:
+Some questions your counsellor may ask include:

 Why are you seeking counselling?